RealPage sues California city officials over rental algorithm ban

 Weissman said RealPage officials were never given an opportunity to present their arguments to the Berkeley City Council before the ordinance was passed and said the company is considering legal action against other cities that have passed similar policies, including San Francisco.

-A spokesperson for Berkeley City Council did not comment on the lawsuit and said officials had not been formally served with the complaint.
+A spokesperson for Berkeley city staff declined to comment on the lawsuit and said officials had not been formally served with the complaint.
 A spokesperson for the AELP did not immediately reply to a request for comment.

 Featured

-Note: This story was first published on April 2, 2025.
-It was updated on April 4, 2025, to show that a spokesperson for Berkeley city staff declined comment, not a spokesperson for Berkeley City Council.